the14gentleman-pixel/Those-Animatronics-Memories/README.md

 ### 5.1 Fredbear

-* Approaches through the front corridor
+* Approaches through the front corridor.
-* Appears at the glass panel
+* Appears at the glass panel.
 * When seen, requires the player to:
   * Turn off the light
   * Hide under the desk